 - Amongst the states in India, Kerala has the highest literacy rate of 94% according to the 2011 Census - State of Kerala had 47.9% of its population living in urban areas as compared to 31.1% for national average according to census 2011.
-In India nearly 35% of the population lives in urban areas as of year 2020 - Karnataka has the highest per capital Net state domestic product (NSDP) amongst the states considered above followed by Kerala with NSDP of Rs.223,175 and Rs.221,904 respectively as of fiscal 2020 - Kerala is ranked 8th among all states in India in terms of per capita net domestic income in fiscal 2020 - Kerala has the lowest poverty rate among the states considered above with 7.1% as poverty rate well below the national average of 21.9% as reported in fiscal 2012 national consumption and expenditure survey - Kerala reported the highest life expectancy rate amongst the states considered above with life expectancy of 75.3 years as compared to national average of 69.4 years between 2014 and 2018 - Kerala has lowest rate of infant mortality amongst the states considered above with the rate of 4.4 mortalities per 1000 alive children during 2020-2021 as per NHFS-5 survey data as compared to national average of 35.2 mortalities per 1000 alive children
+In India nearly 35% of the population lives in urban areas as of year 2020 - Karnataka has the highest per capital Net State Domestic Product (NSDP) amongst the states considered above followed by Kerala with NSDP of Rs.223,175 and Rs.221,904 respectively as of fiscal 2020 - Kerala is ranked 8th among all states in India in terms of per capita net domestic income in fiscal 2020 - Kerala has the lowest poverty rate among the states considered above with 7.1% as poverty rate well below the national average of 21.9% as reported in fiscal 2012 national consumption and expenditure survey - Kerala reported the highest life expectancy rate amongst the states considered above with life expectancy of 75.3 years as compared to national average of 69.4 years between 2014 and 2018 - Kerala has lowest rate of infant mortality amongst the states considered above with the rate of 4.4 mortalities per 1000 alive children during 2020-2021 as per NHFS-5 survey data as compared to national average of 35.2 mortalities per 1000 alive children

-India has the lowest fixed broadband penetration as compared to other developed and developing economies
+India has one of the lowest fixed broadband penetrations as compared to other developed and developing economies

-India reports a fixed broadband penetration of 1.6 connections per 100 population as compared to global average of 17 connections per 100 population.
-Kerala state with comparative higher per capita income than India average have higher fixed broadband penetration of 4.2 connections per 100 population.
-France reported the highest fixed broadband penetration among the nations considered below with 46.9 connections per 100 population
+India reports a fixed broadband penetration of 2 connections per 100 population which is far lesser than fixed broadband penetration of many developing and developed nations.
+Kerala state with comparative higher per capita income than Indian average has higher fixed broadband penetration of 4.4 connections per 100 population.

-Fixed Broadband penetration (2020)
+Fixed Broadband penetration (2021)